 The quintessential garden pest including both native and introduced species, aphids feed on the young shoots of milkweed plants intended for our Monarch lovelies.
 Whoever coined the phrase “reproduce like rabbits” clearly knew nothing of aphids.
 They are parthenogenetic, meaning that females produce clones of themselves, and in some species those clones also already contain clones of their own.
 It is no wonder large colonies seem to appear out of nowhere overnight!
 Aphid predators include tiny parasitic wasps, ladybugs, aphid midges, lacewings, and small spiders.
 The best way to attract these beneficial aphid predators is by supplying a buffet of aphids.
-It is therefore prudent to tolerate aphid infestations and allow nature to find its balance.
+Many gardeners therefore choose to tolerate aphid infestations and allow nature to find its balance.
 If there is concern for a particular plant you can spray them off with a strong blast of water to affected leaves.
 Decreasing watering for a short time may also help by slowing the production of young leaves, an aphid’s favorite meal.

 Unexpected Cycnia Moth Caterpillar, Cycnia inopinatus